C.F. Martin used many bridge designs on his guitars. Here we

 until about 1919 with a notched drop in saddle:

-If you look carefully, in this photo you can see the center
+If you look carefully, in this photo you can see the center portion of

-short portion of the saddle at either end fits over the bridge.
+portion of the saddle at either end fits over the bridge.

 It is also clear from these photos that the saddle is parallel to the